-In January "The Magpie Takes a Husband" in Lausitz, a small area in the east of Saxony.
-The Vogelhochzeit, a centuries old tradition followed by Sorbs, a western Slavic ethnic group and national minority of about 60,000 who cultivated the land more than 1400 years ago.
+In January "The Magpie Takes a Husband" in Lausitz, a small region in the east of Saxony.

-Scarcely has Christmas finished with its Stollen and Lebekuchen when planning begins for the traditions and 'goodies' that accompany the 'Bird's Wedding', Vogelhochzeit, between a Magpie and a Raven.
+Scarcely has Christmas finished with its Stollen and Lebkuchen when planning begins for the traditions and "goodies" that accompany the "Bird's Wedding", "Vogelhochzeit", between a Magpie and a Raven.
 In some regions the "Bride" is a Blackbird and her "Groom" a Thrush.

-A unique custom quite unlike any other it involves birds, marriage, children and food, and is only found in this part of Germany, or with Sorbs, formerly known as Wends, who have emigrated and taken the tradition with them.
+A unique custom quite unlike any other, it involves birds, marriage, children and food, and is found only in this part of Germany.
+Or with Sorbs, formerly known as Wends, who emigrated and took the tradition with them.

 The tradition seems to have roots in the pre-Christian era where people gave offerings of food to their ancestors' ghosts, hoping to favorably influence the gods of nature, however as time passed, and confidence in the power of ghosts decreased, this became gift-giving to children.

-Another theory is that, once again in pre-Christian times, the Sorbs believed the souls of their dead entered birds, so shortly before birds began mating they would increase the food they gave them to make sure that their 'ancestors' were satisfied.
+Another theory is that, again in pre-Christian times, the Sorbs believed souls of their dead entered birds, so shortly before birds began mating they would increase the food they gave them, to make sure that their "ancestors" were satisfied.